 Tasks:

-1) Determine that a domain name is malicious via a standardized investigatory process and automation..
+1) Determine that a domain name is malicious via a standardized investigatory process and automation.

 2) Access RDS data to obtain official abuse contact information for a registrar or information on involved reseller.
 Access other resources like a registrar website or abuse reporting API.